xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-012.md

 -   Segments that are too short and polygons that are too small can be filtered out.
 -   Vertices in a polyline that have little impact on the overall shape can be filtered out.

-The basic algorithm for segment vertex simplification is the Ramer-Douglas-Peucker algorithm, which works as follows:
+The basic algorithm for segment vertex simplification is the [Ramer–Douglas–Peucker algorithm], which works as follows:

 -   First keep the first and last vertices of the polyline and connect them.
 -   Find the furthest vertex from the segment among the remaining vertices, and keep that distance.